Will Tao on CBSA’s AI Border Screening Tool: Risks for Travellers

 “…if those reasons are actually an officer rationalizing ex post to obscure what the machine’s real concerns are.”

-At Heron Law Offices, we remain committed to monitoring the intersection of AI, immigration law, and procedural fairness.
-As Canada moves toward greater reliance on predictive analytics in border management, it is vital to ensure transparency, accountability, and meaningful recourse for travellers who may be unfairly targeted by these tools.
+At Heron Law Offices, we remain committed to monitoring the intersection of AI, administrative decision-making, and procedural fairness.
+With Canada moving toward greater reliance on predictive analytics at ports of entry, it is critical to ensure transparency, accountability, and meaningful recourse for those who may be unfairly targeted.